ashumeow/Introduction-To-Forensic-Science/Week-1/notes/4 - Limits of forensic science.md

 Pathologist was given this position to analyze.
 -- Very premature baby
 -- Still born?
-Unfortunately, the mother had just dumped a dead baby into the garbage.
+Unfortunately, it was found that the mother did not murder, but she had just dumped a dead baby into the garbage.

 --------------------------------------------
 Another case: